-When a Decision Table is selected, the layout of features accessible in the DMN Expression window is as shown:
+When a Decision Table is selected, the features available in the DMN Expression window are accessed via the Toolbar at the top of the window, as shown:

-Click on the icon in the toolbar of the DMN Expression editor window to display the 'Edit Parameters' window.
+Click on the icon in the toolbar of the DMN Expression window to display the 'Edit Parameters' dialog.

-Here you can change the parameter names, set their data types, create additional parameters or delete existing ones.
+Here you can change the parameter names, rearrange the sequence, set their data types, create additional parameters or delete existing ones.

 Right-click on the 'Hit Policy Indicator', then choose the desired hit policy from the pop-up menu.
-The various table hit policies are described in detail in the Help topic Decision Table Hit Policy.
+The various table hit policies are described in detail in the Decision Table Hit Policy Help topic.

 Decision Tables are created with two default input clauses, 'Input 1' and 'Input 2'.
 The data type for both of these clauses is 'number'.
-In the expression editor, the input clauses are displayed as column headings on the Decision Table.
-To modify an input clause, click on the column heading to select the cell, then click again or pressto edit.
+In the DMN Expression window, the input clauses are displayed as column headings on the Decision Table.
+To modify an input clause, click on the column heading to select the cell, then click again or press to edit.

 Auto-completion is supported when editing input clauses.
-That means, for Decision elements, any inputs that are connected to the decision element are made available for selection from a list.
-Similarly, for BKM elements, the invocation parameters are made available for selection from a list.
-See the Help topic Auto-completion for further information.
+That means, for Decision elements, any inputs that are connected to the Decision element are made available for selection from a list.
+Similarly, for Business Knowledge Model elements, the invocation parameters are made available for selection from a list.
+See the DMN Expression Auto-completion Help topic for further information.

-To add additional columns of input entries to the Decision Table, click on the icon on the toolbar of the Expression editor window.
+To add additional columns of input entries to the Decision Table, click on the icon on the toolbar of the DMN Expression window.

 To remove input columns from the table, right-click within the unwanted input column, then select the option 'Delete Input Column' from the pop-up menu.

-When defining an Input or an Output column, the second row of this column defines the Allowed Values.
-This is an optional cell in the column, but useful for clarifying the entries in the rows below this.
-When running a validation, each of the cells below this are checked that they conform to the expression in this cell.
+When defining an 'Input' or an 'Output' column, the second row of the column defines the Allowed Values.
+This is an optional cell in the column, but useful for clarifying the entries in the rows beneath it.
+When running a validation, each of the cells below the Allowed Values cell are checked to make sure they conform to the expression in this cell.

-The expressions used in this cell depends on the how the 'Input' or 'Output' column is typed.
+The expressions used in this cell depend on how the 'Input' or 'Output' column is typed.
 For example:

 - number - [18 ..35]